Q: What is included in the ID Camp fee?

 Q: Is transportation provided to/from ID Camp?

-A: Region II will ONLY provide transportation to/from either Flint (FNT) or Saginaw (MBS) airports on arrival and departure days for those players who opt to fly.
+A: The Midwest Region will ONLY provide transportation to/from either Flint (FNT) or Saginaw (MBS) airports on arrival and departure days for those players who opt to fly.
 You should contact your State Association to see if they will be providing transportation to/from ID Camp.
 If not, you are responsible for the transportation to/from ID Camp.

 Q: Can parents watch players train or play?